-Both plans have plan assets in excess of projected benefit obligations.
-The Company expects to pay future benefit amounts on its defined benefit plans of less than \$1 million for each of the next five years and in the aggregate \$1 million for the five years thereafter.
-The Company does not expect to contribute to its defined benefit pension plans in 2023.
+Historically, both plans had plan assets in excess of projected benefit obligations.
+As the plans were settled in 2023, the Company will not pay future benefit amounts, and does not expect to contribute to its defined benefit pension plans in the future.